-The maximum citation for serious safety hazards is $12,471 per violation, with repeated offenses costing up to $124,471 per violation.
+The maximum citation for safety violations (as of October 2022) is $14,502 per violation, with repeated offenses costing up to $145.027 per violation and failure to abate citations capping at over $430,000.
 It’s beneficial both in terms of employee health and finances to stay up to date on OSHA safety topics and make every effort to identify and negate possible safety hazards.

 Ten OSHA violations make up most of the citations issued by the organization every year.
-In order of frequency, they are:
+For 2021, in order of frequency, they are:

 - Fall protection